ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
 v1- in sandbox/vignettes_old
 v2- creates the v1 of the regional_native_model in maxent/models.
 Removed gridSearch and used model settings from global instead.

+----------_create_suitability_plots_maps_ .Rmd----------

+## About

+This vignette begins data analysis for the historical versions of our MaxEnt models.
+It creates suitability scatterplots and binary suitability maps

+## Changelog

+v0- initial version